dataandsignal/libcd/README.md

 # libcd

-Support for C programs with queue processors, from Data And Signal's Piotr Gregor.
+Libcd implements queue and queue processing with multiple worker threads, from Data And Signal's Piotr Gregor.

 ## Quick setup